FilipDominec/rp2daq/README.md

 **Q: Are there projects with similar scope?**

 A: [Telemetrix](https://github.com/MrYsLab/Telemetrix4RpiPico) also uses RP2 as a device controlled from Python script in computer.
-Rp2daq aims for high performance laboratory automation.
+RP2DAQ aims for high performance laboratory automation.

-**Q: Should I use rp2daq or MicroPython?**

-A: With [MicroPython]() or CircuitPython, one can write Python code that is run directly in RP2.
-But the performance of compiled C is substantially better than Python interpreter, particularly for branching pieces of code needed e.g. for stepper control.
-Also with rp2daq the user has to write only one script (in computer), instead of two that moreover need to communicate reliably.
+**Q: How does RP2DAQ compare to writing MicroPython scripts directly on RP2?**

+A: Fundamentally, but use cases may overlap.
+[MicroPython](https://github.com/micropython/micropython) (and [CircuitPython](https://circuitpython.org/)) interpret Python code directly on a microcontroller (including RP2), so they are are good choice if a stand-alone device is designed and if speed of code execution is not critical.
+There are many libraries that facilitate development in MicroPython.

+In contrast RP2DAQ provides assumes the microcontroller is constantly connected to computer via USB; then the precompiled firmware efficiently handles all actions and communication, so that you only need to write one Python script for your computer.

+**Q: Does RP2DAQ help communicating with scientific instruments, e.g. connected over GPIB/VISA?**

+A: This is outside of RP2DAQ's scope, but [over 40 other projects](https://github.com/python-data-acquisition/meta/issues/14) provide Python interfaces for instrumentation and they can be imported into your scripts independently.
+While RP2DAQ does not aim to provide such interfaces, in less demanding use cases it could substitute some commercial instruments.

 **Q: Why are no displays or user interaction devices supported?**

-A: Computer has much better display and user interaction interface.
-Rp2daq takes care for the hardware interaction that computer cannot do.
+A: The Python script is provided a very good display and user interaction interface, that is, your computer.
+RP2DAQ only takes care for the hardware interaction that computer cannot do.

 ## Legal

 The firmware and software are released under the MIT license.

 They are free as speech after drinking five beers, that is, with no warranty of usefulness or reliability.
-If anybody uses rp2daq for industrial process control and it fails, I am sorry.
+RP2DAQ cannot be recommended for industrial process control.